-Hot and cold buffet breakfast at hotel, then drive to Sibiu.
-En route you stop to visit the Cozia Monastery with its beautiful frescoes from the 14th century in the pronaos of the church and frescoes from the 16th century in the small chapel.
+Following hot & cold breakfast at hotel, drive to Sibiu.
+En route you stop to visit the Cozia Monastery with its beautiful frescoes from the 14th and 16th century .
 Proceed driving along the picturesque Olt River gorge, one of the oldest passing routes in the Carpathians.

 An afternoon walk through the city centre of Sibiu (UNESCO site) will take you along narrow alleys, old bargain houses, palaces, churches and towers.
 Among others you'll visit the following sights in the historical centre: the Evangelical Church, the Council Tower, the Large and the Small Square, the Liars' Bridge, the Peasants' Market etc.